-The Poodle, considered as one of the oldest breeds created as a waterfowl hunter, originated in Germany but flourished as a breed in France.
-It is believed to have descended from various European water dogs, while others claim it came from Asian herding dogs that eventually reached Germany through the Germanic Goth and Ostrogoth tribes.
+The poodle, considered as one of the oldest breeds created as a waterfowl hunter, originated in Germany but flourished as a breed in France.
+It is believed to have descended from various European water dogs, whilst others claim it came from Asian herding dogs that eventually reached Germany through the Germanic Goth and Ostrogoth tribes.

-The Miniature and Toy Poodles are said to have been developed soon after the Standard.
-However, some argue that it was only during the 15th century that breeders started making smaller versions.
-It is worth noting that the smaller varieties were created by selectively breeding Poodles that were small in size and not by crossing them with different smaller breeds.
+The miniature and toy poodles are said to have been developed soon after the standard.
+However, some argue that it was only during the fifteenth century that breeders started making smaller versions.
+It is worth noting that the smaller varieties were created by selectively breeding poodles that were small in size and not by crossing them with different smaller breeds.

-With an average size of 15 to 17 pounds and 28 to 38 centimetres, the Miniature Poodle is a medium-sized dog, smaller than the Standard and bigger than the Toy.
+With an average size of fifteen to seventeen pounds and twenty-eight to thirty-eight centimetres, the miniature poodle is a medium-sized dog smaller than the standard and bigger than the toy.
 It has a long and fine head that is proportionate to the rest of its body and a well-chiselled foreface.
 It also has tight lips, a well-defined chin, a strong jaw with a perfect scissor bite, and long ears that are set low on its head.
 Its eyes are almond-shaped, nicely set on its face and with a colour that matches its coat.

-Miniature Poodles have dense, harsh and profuse coats with extremely curly hair that lie close to the body.
+Miniature poodles have dense, harsh, and profuse coats with extremely curly hair that lie close to the body.
 They can come in any solid colour such as black, white, apricot, blue, brown, cream, red, and silver.
-Like its Standard and Toy counterparts, the Miniature Poodle is high maintenance in the grooming front.
-Aside from daily brushing to avoid tangles and matts, it needs professional grooming and clipping every 6 to 8 weeks.
+Like its standard and toy counterparts, the miniature poodle is high0-maintenance in the grooming front.
+Aside from daily brushing to avoid tangles and matts, it needs professional grooming and clipping every six to eight weeks.

-A typical serving for an adult Miniature Poodle is 1/2 to 1 cup of excellent quality dry dog food per day.
+A typical serving for an adult miniature poodle is one half to one cup of excellent-quality dry dog food per day.
 It is worth knowing that the amount and type of food you give your dog depend on its age, size, build, activity level, and metabolism.

-A practical way to feed your Mini Poodle is high-quality dry kibbles with animal meat as the main ingredient.
-However, you can serve it homemade food but make sure to include important supplements.
-Also include Omega 3 and 6 fatty acids to keep its coat healthy.
+A practical way to feed your mini poodle is high-quality dry kibbles with animal meat as the main ingredient.
+However, you can serve it homemade food, but make sure to include important supplements.
+Also include omega-3 and omega-6 fatty acids to keep its coat healthy.

-The Miniature Poodle is generally healthy that can live up to 15 years but like most breeds, it can be prone to certain health conditions.
-Look out for signs of eye and dental issues, Epilepsy and Achondroplasia.
+The miniature poodle is generally healthy that can live up to fifteen years, but like most breeds, it can be prone to certain health conditions.
+Look out for signs of eye and dental issues, epilepsy, and achondroplasia.
 If you notice something unusual with your dog, immediately take it to your trusted veterinarian.

-This intelligent, high-energy dog would need at least 1 hour of exercise per day.
-If it is unable to get the right amount of physically and mentally stimulating activities, the Mini Poodle will display unwanted behaviour such as excessive barking and chewing.
+This intelligent, high-energy dog would need at least one hour of exercise per day.
+If it is unable to get the right amount of physically and mentally stimulating activities, the mini poodle will display unwanted behaviour, such as excessive barking and chewing.

 Are you sure the Miniature Poodle is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz